AtomiJD/NeReLaBasicInterpreter/language.md

   * **`Ctrl+F`**: Find text.
 You will be prompted for a search query.
   * **`F3`**: Find the next occurrence of the last search query.
   * **`Ctrl+G`**: Go to a specific line number.

-You can manage your Apps settings in [Gemini Apps Activity](https://myactivity.google.com/product/gemini).